 Selecting a Real Estate Attorney

 When selecting a Real Estate Attorney, it is important that you select an Attorney who is a specialist in Real Estate Law and is acting for your interests only, independently from the interests of any of the other parties involved in the real estate transaction.
 Of course, it is most important as a purchaser, not to use the same Attorney as the Seller of the property, for the obvious conflict of interest issues that arise.
 In Costa Rica, all Attorneys are regulated and subject to disciplinary measures, including suspension from practice, for unprofessional conduct.
-Lawyers must hold a Costa Rica Law Degree, and must be incorporated as Members of the College of Lawyers, in order to practice law.
+Lawyers must hold a Costa Rica Law Degree, and must be incorporated and in good standing as Members of the College of Lawyers, in order to practice law.
+The Real Estate Attorney will conduct all of the legal due diligence that is necessary with respect to a property, such as conducting a Property Title Search and a Property Survey Plan review, determining legal access, land use permits, etc.

 The Legal System

 Costa Rica, being a Civil Law Jurisdiction, rather than an English Common Law Jurisdiction, which comprises the majority of the U.S. and Canada, it is the Notary Public that is empowered to transfer title to a property in the National Registry.
-Normally, the Notary Public, who also must be an Attorney, will conduct all of the legal due diligence that is necessary with respect to a property, such as conducting a Property Title Search and a Property Survey Plan review, determining legal access, land use permits, etc. A Notary Public must be inscribed in and is regulated by the National Direction of Notaries.
+Normally, the Notary Public, who also must be an Attorney, may also conduct the legal due diligence that is necessary with respect to a property, such as conducting a Property Title Search and a Property Survey Plan review, determining legal access, land use permits, etc. If a Notary is acting as the Closing Notary, they will prepare and attend on the signing of the Property Transfer Deed at Closing by the Seller and the Purchaser.
+A Notary Public must be inscribed in and is regulated by the National Direction of Notaries.
+Notaries are likewise subject to disciplinary measures, including suspension from practice, for unprofessional conduct.

 Title Insurance Companies do not exist in Costa Rica and Title Insurance is not available.
 The Government of Costa Rica guarantees the property title to be as it is registered in the National Registry, except in the case of fraud.